duckietown/docs-AIDO/book/AIDO/05_introduction/15_welcome.md

 ## Leagues

-There are currently two leagues in the AI Driving Olympics.
+There are currently three leagues in the AI Driving Olympics.

 The **Urban League** is based on the [Duckietown platform][duckietown], and  includes a series of tasks of increasing complexity.
 For each task, we provide tools for competitors to use in the form of simulators, logs, code templates, baseline implementations and low-cost access to robotic hardware.
 We evaluate submissions in simulation online, on standardized hardware environments, and finally at the competition event.